 Daniel joined Watsi on April 6th, 2015.
-Five years ago, Daniel became the 1106th member to automatically support a new Watsi patient every month.
-Since then, 4,940 more people have become monthly donors!
-Daniel's most recent donation traveled 8,500 miles to support Bravin, a 4-year-old from Kenya, to fund mobility restoring elbow surgery.
+Eight years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation traveled 8,200 miles to support Julbert, a hardworking 41-year-old tricycle driver from Philippines, to fund gallbladder removal surgery.